Steinach am Brenner: Origin

 The first documented settlement of Steinach am Brenner dates back to 985, when the village was situated on a hill, near the Church of St. Ursula, as "Muron."
 The present name is mentioned for the first time in 1220, apparently derived from "Steina", referring to the many large rocks at the place.
 In 1349, the Court was moved permanently to Steinach from Aufenstein, placed at the entrance to the Valley of Navis, while the church depended on the Parish of Matrei am Brenner.
 In 1407 it was designated as a market town, than in 1574 and subsequently confirmed in 1639.
 Given its transit position, Steinach was a place of rest for many personalities over the years, such as Charles V, Ferdinand I (1530) and Pope Pius VI (1782).
-Andreas Hofer, during the Tyrolean rebellion, sometimes made his headquarters here and, on November 3, 1809, took the decision to surrender.
+Andreas Hofer, during the Tyrolean rebellion, sometimes made his headquarters here and, on 3 November 1809, took the decision to surrender.

 In 1936 Steinach received its official status as market town.
 During the Second World War Steinach was bombed several times because of the railway line.

 Coat of arms

 The arms of Steinach consists of a shield with a blue background, crossed by a yellow diagonal arrow pointing down to the left and two yellow circles, arranged in opposite to each other.
 The significance of the emblem is not known if the two circles represent the stones from which the name of the village.
-The emblem was issued July 21, 1936.
+The emblem was issued on 21 July 1936.